007revad/Synology_enable_eunit/README.md

 You can enable DX517, RX418 and a 3rd model of either DX513, DX213, RX415 or RX410.

-**Note:** If you later want to change the 3rd model you need to:
+> **Note** <br> If you later want to change the 3rd model you need to:
-1. Run the script with the --restore option.
+> 1. Run the script with the --restore option.
-2. Run the script to enable your chosen expansion unit.
+> 2. Run the script to enable your chosen expansion unit.
-3. Reboot.
+> 3. Reboot.

 If you have 2 of the same expansion unit model you only need to enable it once for both expansion units to be enabled in DSM.